krzentner/language-world/data/gpt-3.5-turbo/chain_md/drawer-close-1.md

-The robot should perform the following steps to reliably push the drawer close:
+To push the drawer close reliably, the robot should perform the following steps:

     Steps:  1.
-Put gripper roughly around the drawer handle  2.
-Push the drawer closed If the gripper is not near the drawer handle, move it to the drawer handle.
-We don't need to be careful about the direction, since the drawer is large and we're just pushing it (unlike when opening the drawer).
+Put gripper above drawer handle  2.
+Drop gripper handle around drawer handle  3.
+Push the drawer closed First, position the robot's gripper above the drawer handle.
-    - When the robot's gripper is not near the drawer handle, the robot should grab drawer handle.
+    - When the robot's gripper is not vertically aligned with drawer handle, the robot should put gripper above drawer handle.
+    Next, place the gripper around the drawer handle.
-    If the drawer is aligned with the gripper as seen from in front, we can push the drawer closed.
+    - When the robot's gripper is vertically aligned with the drawer handle and the robot's gripper is not around the drawer handle, the robot should drop gripper around the drawer handle.
+    Finally, push the drawer closed.
-    - When the robot's gripper is forward aligned with drawer handle, the robot should push drawer closed.
+    - When the robot's gripper is around the drawer handle, the robot should push the drawer closed.